rdkcentral/rdkb-wifi-haltest/docs/pages/review_tdk_tests_L3.md

 - **Input Specifications**: Description of what is required (step-by-step) to execute the test case (e.g., input files, values that must be entered into a field, etc.).
 This should be provided in “Action” field.
 - **Output Specifications**: Description of what the system should look like after the test case is run.
 This should be provided in the “Expected Results” field.
 - **Environmental Needs**: Description of any special environmental needs.
 This includes system architectures, Hardware & Software tools, records or files, interfaces, etc
+- **Test script**:Test script name for HAL API testing.
+- **Test case ID**:Test case identifier which is unique for every test case, in order to clearly find the test.
+- **Test objective**:Purpose or outcomes of the tests.
+- **Review**:This includes info regarding whether API being tested is available anymore or not and also test case is Required/Not required or Unclear.Also it includes additional API requirement for Level 2 API testing.

  ## Abbreviations :
 |Acronym| Full form|